 Traditional fashion is the second dirtiest industry in the world.
-I guess it is time to encourage everyone to stop contributing to that by being more conscious about our fashion choices, and to think about the working conditions of the people making our clothes.
+I guess it is time to encourage everyone to stop contributing to that by being more conscious about our fashion choices and to think about the working conditions of the people making our clothes.
 Why should we buy those brands connected to manufacturing networks in developing countries known for unfair labor practices and terrible working conditions?
 I remember in 2013 when a garment factory in Rana Plaza, Bangladesh collapsed and killed more than a thousand workers.
-And up to now 2017, the issue about ethical fashion is still an issue or with a slow improvement.
+And up to now 2017, the issue of ethical fashion is still an issue or with slow improvement.

 I am writing this to raise a little awareness and empower my readers to consider eco-fashion and it’s by-products.
 After seeing how zero waste eco-fashion initiatives like tonlé provided a great opportunity for underprivileged people in Cambodia, I feel I have a duty to talk about positive causes like that.
-And hopefully it might also inspire someone back home in Mindanao to start up something similar.
+And hopefully, it might also inspire someone back home in Mindanao to start up something similar.

 I can definitely hear my fashionista friends saying that eco collections are not as fabulous as the regular fashion and more expensive because of small scale production.
 I don’t find it true because the designs are actually combinations of classic, timeless, and modern.
 If you just know how and where to look, you can find valuable and unique pieces.
 Isn’t that what fashion is all about?